-Support modality Reporting format Small projects The final report is drawn up in CISU's format for small projects.
-Large projects The final report is drawn up in CISU's format for large projects.
-Small programmes The final report is drawn up in CISU's format for Small Programmes.
-Support for Co- The final report submitted to the main donor is also sent to CISU.
-Funding If the report has not been written in Danish or English, the organisation must send a summary in one of these two languages.
+Support modality Reporting format Deadline Small projects The final report is drawn up in CISU's format for sm Three months after the end projects. date of the intervention.
+Large projects The final report is drawn up in CISU's format for large Three months after the end projects. date of the intervention.
+Small The final report is drawn up in CISU's format for Three months after the end programmes Small Programmes. date of the intervention.
+Medium The final report is drawn up in CISU's format for Six months after the end programmes Medium Programmes. date of the intervention.
+Large The final report is drawn up in CISU's format for Six months after the end programmes Large Programmes. date of the intervention.
+Support for Co- The final report submitted to the main donor is also Three months after the end Funding sent to CISU. date of the intervention.
+If the report has not been written in Danish or English, the organisation must send a summa one of these two languages.
 CISU may demand additional reporting if the format used by the main donor fails to satisfy the requirements of the Civil Society Fund.
-Support for The final report is drawn up adhering to CISU's format for Support for Application Process Application Process.
-The final report is submitted to CISU along with the final version of the application resulting from the application process.
+Support for The final report is drawn up adhering to CISU's Three months after the end Application format for Support for Application Process.
+The final date of the intervention.
+Process report is submitted to CISU along with the version of the application resulting from the application process.
 The final decision of the main donor must be notified to CISU.